tabarra/txAdmin/dev_notes.md

 - [x] fix escaping issues on commands.js
 - [x] deprecate discord custom commands and set process priority features
 - [x] remove the public ip setting and make the /status configurable
+- [x] redact discord token from the settings page for admins with only "settings.view" permission
 - [ ] fix serverlist not wiping after server shutting down

 > Soon™